Butter Pecan Pound Cake

 The first step of making this cake recipe is roasting the pecans!

 • Set oven to 350 degrees.
 Put three Tablespoons butter on baking sheet.
-Once melted, (melts quickly) add 2 ½ cups pecans and toss to coat.
+Once melted, (melts quickly) add 2 cups pecans and toss to coat.
 Spread out pecans and bake 6 to 8 minutes, Stir, halfway through.
-They roast quickly!
+They roast quickly! *Half will be used in the batter, the other half will be sprinkled over the top of the finished cake.

 Buttered pecans on cookie sheet.

-• Measure out 1 ½ cups of the pecans and chop them finely.
+• Measure out one cup of the pecans and chop them finely.
 Set aside.
 These will be used in the batter.
 You could use a food processor for this or even a ziplock bag and rolling pin.

 Finely chopped, roasted pecans.